codeconscious/codeconscious.github.io/_posts/2025-02-23-xkcd-scream-cipher.md

 OK: how neat! --> A̰ÅȀ ÂÁAĀ! --> HOW NEAT!
 ```

+## StringInfo.SubstringByTextElements method

+Through this exercise, I learned about [the StringInfo.SubstringByTextElements method in the System.Globalization namespace](https://learn.microsoft.com/en-us/dotnet/api/system.globalization.stringinfo.substringbytextelements?view=net-9.0).
+It was necessary for properly iterating over encoded Unicode composed characters, instead of their composite parts, when decoding.

+You can read a bit more about Unicode normalization in my recently post "[Unicode Normalization Forms and Recursive Path Normalizer (F# Script)](https://codeconscious.github.io/2025/02/01/recursive-path-normalizer.html)."

 ## Argument issue

 I experienced one fascinating issue while setting up argument validation.